Table of Contents

 2. San Diego

 Stationed along the Pacific, San Diego has an outdoor sport for everyone.
-Especially mountain biking.
+And while hiking in San Diego is its own level of awesome, the mountain biking truly takes the cake.
 Not to be underestimated are the city’s 200+ canyons and hills that separate its many mesas—all geographical features that make for excellent MTB terrain.
 Couple the hundreds of miles of trails and over 260 days of sunny-to-mostly-sunny days and you’ve got the markings of a premiere mountain biking destination.

 Another unique appeal for bringing your bike to San Diego is the surf n’ turf.
 Sure, you can eat that at about any restaurant, but in how many cities can you live it?
 In San Diego you can ride the mountains in the morning and surf in the sea in the afternoon.